-Students are responsible for checking the course OWL Brightspace site on a regular basis for news and updates.
-This is the primary method by which information will be disseminated to all students enrolled in the course.
+Email is not suitable for questions requiring considerable exposition.
+These questions are suited for in-person exchange during office hours.
+Office hours are drop-in and first come, first serve.
+Students are responsible for checking the course Brightspace site on a regular basis for news and updates.
+This is the primary way information will be disseminated to students, other than lecture hours.